camibarbagallo27/IE-MAPS/README.md

 ## Installation
 ### Mac:

 1. Clone or download our repository.
+(If you scroll upwards you will find a green button that says: "Clone or Download", click and select "Download ZIP".

-2. Download and install pycharm, choose the Community download. (https://www.jetbrains.com/pycharm/download/#section=mac).
+2. Download and install python version 3.8.0. (https://www.python.org/downloads/mac-osx/).

 3. Unzip our repository.